-These five values are at the heart of the AFT's work.
-For most of us, they're why we chose lives in public service in the first place.
 Our union is organizing, mobilizing and uniting around these shared values.
-And when we do, we are beating back bad legislation, winning elections, and increasing member engagement and community involvement and activism.
+And when we do, we're beating back bad legislation, winning elections, and increasing member and community engagement.
+What's more, we are also growing, as a union and as a labor movement.